Jaggery vs Sugar: Dealing with a Sweet Tooth

 The Difference Between Refined Sugar and Jaggery (Rapadura)

 Cane stalks are crushed to extract the juice which is filtered with slaked lime to remove dirt and debris.
 It is then reduced by boiling until it forms a syrup.
-To produce the granules, the syrup is boiled again until it forms crystals and then spun in a centrifuge to separate the syrup and the crystals.
+To produce the granules, the syrup is boiled again until it forms crystals and spun in a centrifuge to separate the syrup and the crystals.
 The crystals are then dried with hot air.
 This produces raw sugar ready for processing into the sugar we purchase from the supermarket.

 To create raw sugar as we purchase it in the supermarket, a third process adds this molasses back into the refined white sugar.